-Closing the loop of your customer feedback process involves following up with the customers that shared feedback.
+Finally, closing the loop of your customer feedback process involves following up with the customers that shared feedback.

-Finalizing interactions with your customers, not only to thank them for completing a survey or writing a review but also to let them know about changes or improvements you made or that you are currently working on based on their feedback, shows them that you care about their opinion.
+Finalizing interactions with your customers, not only to thank them for completing a survey or writing a review, but also to let them know about changes or improvements you made or that you are currently working on based on their feedback, shows them that you care about their opinion.

 Addressing your customers’ feedback is also a great way of building trust and loyalty.
 There are several ways you can finalize interactions, from sending personalized emails to your customers, to publishing a report explaining how you implemented their feedback.